faneleedison-ux/dstvshorts/README.md

 </div>

-Welcome to the Youtube-Shorts-Clone repository!
-Youtube-Shorts-Clone is a visually stunning website built using Next.js, TypeScript, and Styled-Components.
-The project is a front-end development endeavor and can be found on [GitHub](https://github.com/itsme-Subid/Youtube-Shorts-Clone).
+Welcome to the DSTV-Shorts repository!
+DSTV-Shorts is a visually stunning website built using Next.js, TypeScript, and Styled-Components.
+The project is a front-end development endeavor and can be found on [GitHub] (https://github.com/faneleedison-ux/dstvshorts)).

 ## Getting Started